Sensitivity of tree species demography to climate and competition across their range

 Model fit and validation

-R package interface (version 0.5.3 Gabry, Češnovar, and Johnson 2023).
-We conducted 2000 iterations for the warm-up and 2000 iterations for the sampling phase for each of the four chains, resulting in 8000 posterior samples (excluding the warm-up).
-However, we kept only the last 1000 iterations of the sampling phase to save computation time and storage space, resulting in 4000 posterior samples.
-We build and fit each demographic component incrementally, from a simple intercept, and gradually incorporate plot random effects, competition, and climate covariates.
-Recall that our goal is not to have the most complex model to achieve the highest predictive metric but to make inferences (Tredennick et al. 2021).
-We focus on assessing the relative effects of climate and competition while controlling for other influential factors.
-Therefore, our modeling approach is guided by biological mechanisms, which tend to provide more robust extrapolation (Briscoe et al. 2019) rather than being solely dictated by specific statistical metrics.
-Nevertheless, we checked if increasing model complexity with new covariates does not result in worse performance using complementary metrics such as mean squared error (MSE), pseudo \(R^2\) (Gelman et al. 2019), and Leave-One-Out Cross-Validation (LOO-CV).
-Detailed discussions regarding model fit, diagnostics, and model comparison can be found in supplementary material 1.
+We fitted growth, survival, and recruitment models separately for each species using Hamiltonian Monte Carlo (HMC) implemented in Stan (version 2.30.1 Team and Others 2022) through the cmdstanr R interface (version 0.5.3 Gabry, Češnovar, and Johnson 2023).
+Weakly informative priors were used for all parameters and their full specifications are documented in Table S2.
+Each model used four chains with 2000 warm-up iterations and 2000 sampling iterations, yielding 8000 posterior samples.
+To reduce storage, only the final 1000 samples from each chain were retained, resulting in 4000 posterior samples.
+Models were constructed incrementally, beginning with intercept-only models and progressively adding random effects, competition, and climate covariates.
+Our goal was not maximal predictive accuracy but mechanistic inference (Tredennick et al. 2021).
+We focused on assessing the relative effects of climate and competition while controlling for other influential factors.
+Therefore, our modeling approach is guided by biological mechanisms, which tend to provide more robust extrapolation (Briscoe et al. 2019) rather than solely by statistical metrics.
+We also verified that increasing model complexity did not reduce predictive performance using mean squared error (MSE), pseudo-\(R^2\) (Gelman et al. 2019), and Leave-One-Out Cross-Validation (LOO-CV).
+Additional diagnostics are provided in Supplementary Material 1.

 Perturbation analysis

-We use perturbation analysis to assess the sensitivity of \(\lambda\) to competition and climate conditions (Caswell 2000).
-We define sensitivity as the partial derivative of \(\lambda\) with respect to a covariate \(X\), which can take the form of either conspecific or heterospecific density dependence competition, or temperature or precipitation climate conditions.
-In practice, we quantify sensitivity by slightly increasing each covariate value \(X_j\) to \(X_j^{'}\) and computing the change in \(\lambda\) following the right-hand part of Equation 13:
+Sensitivity was defined as the partial derivative of \(\lambda\) with respect to a covariate \(X\), representing either competition (conspecific or heterospecific density-dependence) or climate (temperature or precipitation).
+We quantified sensitivity by slightly increasing each covariate value \(X_j\) to \(X_j^{'}\) and computing the resulting change in \(\lambda\) using a finite-difference approximation (right-hand side of Equation 13):

 \[ \frac{\partial \lambda_{ij}}{\partial X_j} \bigg\rvert_{K_{ij}} \approx \frac{\Delta \lambda_{ij}}{\Delta X_j} = \frac{|f(X_j^{'}) - f(X_j)|}{X_j^{'} - X_j} \](13)

-Sensitivity is evaluated separately for each species \(i\) and is conditional on the specific climate and competition conditions observed for the plot \(j\), along with the Kernel \(K_{ij}\) parameters.
-We set the perturbation size to a 1% increase in the normalized scale for each covariate.
-For instance, a 1% increase translates to a rise of 0.3°C for Mean Annual Temperature (MAT) and 26 mm for Mean Annual Precipitation (MAP).
-Because the competition metric is computed at the individual level, the perturbation was applied to each individual, where a 1% increase corresponds approximately to a rise of 1.2 cm in dbh.
-As we were interested in the absolute difference, the resulting sensitivity value ranges between 0 and infinity, with lower values indicating a lower sensitivity of \(\lambda\) to the specific covariate.
-We computed the log ratio between competition and climate (\(CCR\)) sensitivities to discern their relative effects as follows:
+Sensitivity was evaluated separately for each species \(i\) and plot-year \(j\), conditional on the local climate and competition conditions as well as the corresponding kernel parameters \(K_{ij}\).
+We set the perturbation magnitude to a 1% increase on the normalized scale of each covariate.
+For instance, a 1% increase corresponds to approximately 0.3°C for mean annual temperature (MAT) and 26 mm for mean annual precipitation (MAP).
+Because competition metrics were computed at the individual level, perturbations were applied to each individual prior to calculating plot-level basal area, where a 1% increase corresponds approximately to an increase of 1.2 cm in DBH.
+As we were interested in the magnitude of the response, absolute differences were used, resulting in sensitivity values ranging from 0 to \(\infty\), where lower values indicate weaker sensitivity of \(\lambda\) to the given covariate.
+Specifically, sensitivity (\(S\)) to competition or climate for species \(i\) at plot-year \(j\) was defined as:

-When averaging \(S_{X,i}\) across \(j\), this metric reflects the sensitivity of \(\lambda_i\) to \(X\), which is conditional upon the probability distribution of the covariate \(X\).
-We categorized each plot into cold, center, or hot conditions along the MAT axis for every species.
-Plots were labeled as cold (or hot) if the average MAT fell below (above) the 10% (90%) probability distribution, with all intermediate plots considered center plots.
-Thus, sensitivity to a covariate in the cold range of the species signifies the average sensitivity among all plots classified as cold.
-It is important to note that this classification is also conditional on the probability distribution of observed MAT within the species.
+When averaging \(S_{X,i}\) across plot-years \(j\), this metric represents the sensitivity of \(\lambda_i\) to covariate \(X\), conditional on the observed probability distribution of that covariate.
+This yields a measure of realized sensitivity, integrating both demographic responses and the environmental variability experienced across the species’ range.
+To evaluate range-dependent sensitivity, plots were categorized into cold, center, or hot conditions along the MAT gradient for each species.
+Plots were classified as cold (or hot) if their average MAT fell below the 10th percentile (or above the 90th percentile) of the species-specific MAT distribution, with intermediate plots classified as center plots.
+Sensitivity within each range position was calculated as the average sensitivity across plots belonging to that category.
+Because this classification is based on observed MAT distributions, range categories are conditional on the environmental conditions experienced by each species.

 Results